zenml-io/zenml/docs/book/mlops-stacks/model-deployers/seldon.md

     Args:
         model (Any): The model to use for prediction.
-        request: The prediction response of the model is an Array_Like object.
+        request: The prediction response of the model is an array-like format.
     Returns:
-        The prediction in an Array_Like. (e.g: np.ndarray, List[Any], str, bytes, Dict[str, Any])
+        The prediction in an array-like format. (e.g: np.ndarray, List[Any], str, bytes, Dict[str, Any])
     """
     pass
 ```